thanhtran3k/scatify/README.md

 4. To run the project: "npm start".

-5. The project runs on port 3000.
+5. The project runs on PORT 3000.

 6. The project is linking to my database on "https://firebase.google.com/".
 If you want to change the link to my database to yours, just change the  variable "config" below to yours.